 PTH enhances calcium reabsorption from blood filtered in the kidneys (see also Kidneys Kidneys The kidneys are bean-shaped organs that figure prominently in the urinary tract.
 Each is about 4 to 5 inches (12 centimeters) long and weighs about one third of a pound (150 grams).
 One lies... read more ).
 PTH also decreases the amount of the phosphate that the kidneys reabsorb, which increases the amount of phosphate lost in the urine.

 PTH also stimulates conversion of vitamin D to its most active form, calcitriol.
-This conversion also helps raise calcium blood levels because calcitriol increases how much calcium is absorbed from the diet by the intestine.
-Both PTH and vitamin D help regulate bone growth and bone remodeling Bones (see also Vitamin D Deficiency and Dependency Vitamin D Deficiency Vitamin D deficiency is most commonly caused by a lack of exposure to sunlight.
+This conversion also helps raise levels of calcium in the blood because calcitriol increases how much calcium is absorbed from the diet by the intestine.
+Both PTH and vitamin D help regulate bone growth and bone remodeling Bones (see also Vitamin D Deficiency Vitamin D Deficiency Vitamin D deficiency is most commonly caused by a lack of exposure to sunlight.
 Some disorders can also cause the deficiency.
 The most common cause is lack of exposure to sunlight, usually when... read more ).

 However, long-term increases in PTH result in too much bone resorption.
 During the process of bone resorption, specialized bone cells involved in the growth and healing of bone (osteoclasts) break down the tissue in bones and release its minerals into the blood.
-This results in an increase in the amount of calcium transferred from bone tissue to the blood and can eventually lead to osteoporosis Overview of Acid-Base Balance An important property of blood is its degree of acidity or alkalinity.
-The acidity or alkalinity of any solution, including blood, is indicated on the pH scale.
-The pH scale, ranges from 0 ... read more and other diseases associated with bone loss.
+This results in an increase in the amount of calcium transferred from bone tissue to the blood and can eventually lead to osteoporosis Overview of Acid-Base Balance An important part of being healthy is for the blood to maintain a normal degree of acidity or alkalinity.
+The acidity or alkalinity of any solution, including blood, is indicated on the pH scale... read more and other diseases associated with bone loss.

 Doctors usually check a person's PTH level by doing a specific type of blood test called a radioimmunoassay.